Addvilz/gullveig/docs/docs/configuration/agent.conf.md

 ### report_delay
 **Default value:** `5`

-Seconds to wait between sending reports.
+Seconds to wait between sending reports to the server.
+Should not be larger than the value of `default_fetch_every` or smalled fetch_every value for module specific fetch delay.

 ### reconnect_delay
 **Default value:** `10`